Journey into the Wilderness of Yourself

 ” What if …..?”

 After a few days of its incessant harangue, my internal critic calmed down.
 I got into a new rhythm and felt a sense of peace and wonder about the beauty of my surroundings.
-I encountered wild animals, who were just as curious about me as I was about them.
+I encountered wild animals, including a herd of wild moose, who were just as curious about me as I was about them.
 I encountered many strangers, who showed great kindness and provided me with wonderful insights.
 I wandered trails trusting my instinct to lead me where I needed to go.

 Ultimately, the experience was one of the best gifts I’ve ever given myself!
-I had the opportunity to cleanse my past, get in touch with my intuition, listen to the callings of my spirit, and contemplate the course I wanted to set for my future.
-Also, since then I have never had the fear that other people sometimes express about losing everything or being homeless.
+I had the opportunity to get in sync with nature, get in touch with my intuition, listen to the callings of my spirit, cleanse my past, and contemplate the course I wanted to set for my future.
+Since then I have never had the fear that other people sometimes express about losing everything or being homeless.
 I know from living with so little that it doesn’t take much to survive and be happy.

 “We do not receive wisdom, we must discover it for ourselves, after a journey through the wilderness, which no one else can make for us, which no one can spare us, for our wisdom is the point of view from which we come at last to regard the world.”